lsst-dm/dmtn-081/index.rst

 The filters make simple magnitude cuts on the alerts, and each filter allows a maximum of 20 alerts per visit to pass the filter.
 Alerts that pass a filter are sent to a stream specific to that filter.
-Consumers can then subscribe to a specified filtered stream.
+Science users can then subscribe to a specified filtered stream.

 Deployment